King Center on Global Development

 Professor of Economics

-Ran Abramitzky is a professor of economics at Stanford University.
+Ran Abramitzky is a professor of economics and the senior associate dean of the social sciences at Stanford University.
 His research is in economic history and applied microeconomics, with focus on immigration and income inequality.
 He is a research associate at the National Bureau of Economic Research and a senior fellow at the Stanford Institute for Economic Policy Research.
-He is the vice chair of the economics department, and the co-editor of Explorations in Economic History.
+He is the former co-editor of Explorations in Economic History.
 He was awarded an Alfred P. Sloan Research Fellowship, as well as National Science Foundation grants for research on the causes and consequences of income inequality and on international migration.
-His book, The Mystery of the Kibbutz: Egalitarian Principles in a Capitalist World (Princeton University Press, 2018) was awarded by the Economic History Association the Gyorgi Ranki Biennial Prize for an outstanding book on European economic history.
-He has received the economics department’s and the dean’s awards for Distinguished Teaching.
+His book, The Mystery of the Kibbutz: Egalitarian Principles in a Capitalist World (Princeton University Press, 2018) was awarded by the Economic History Association the Gyorgi Ranki Biennial Prize for an outstanding book on European Economic History.
+He has received the Economics Department’s and the Dean’s Awards for Distinguished Teaching.
 He holds a PhD in economics from Northwestern University.